 International Law Programs

-As Texas's trade relations with Mexico, Latin America, Asia and Europe continue to expand, the School of Law is working to ensure that our students have an opportunity to prepare themselves for legal opportunities arising from these ever-growing international business transactions.
-We achieve that mission by providing a variety of elective courses in the international law field, and by giving students the option to work, learn and study in Mexico, France, Lithuania, Denmark, Germany and Australia.
-We also assist students in customizing their own study abroad semester in other countries around the globe.
+As Texas's trade relations with global partners continue to expand, the School of Law is working to ensure that our students have an opportunity to prepare themselves for legal opportunities arising from these ever-growing international business transactions.
+We achieve that mission by providing a variety of elective courses in the international law field, and by giving students the option to work, learn and study in France, Lithuania, Denmark, Germany and Australia.

 Among other things, these programs help us highlight the importance of knowing how to apply U.S. laws outside of our borders and the importance of understanding international laws and institutions as well as foreign laws, languages, cultures and societies.
 These programs are offered under the direction of professors from Texas Tech as well as professors, practitioners and jurists from around the globe.